nestauk/dap_prinz_green_jobs/README.md

   - `industries/`: Standard Industrial Classification codes (SIC) and associated greeness datasets and;
   - `skills/`: The European Skills, Competences, Qualifications and Occupations (ESCO) Green Skills taxonomy.

-- `dap_prinz_green_jobs/pipeline/ojo_application`: This directory contains the code required to apply the alorithms on different samples of scraped online job adverts from the [Open Jobs Observatory (OJO)](https://www.nesta.org.uk/data-visualisation-and-interactive/open-jobs-observatory/).
-As part of the project, Nesta has been scraping online job adverts since 2021 and building algorithms to extract and structure information as part of the Open Jobs Observatory project.
+- `dap_prinz_green_jobs/pipeline/ojo_application`: This directory contains the code required to apply the algorithms on different samples of scraped online job adverts from the [Open Jobs Observatory (OJO)](https://www.nesta.org.uk/data-visualisation-and-interactive/open-jobs-observatory/).
 Code in this directory requires access to Nesta's private S3 bucket and is not available to the public.

-- `dap_prinz_green_jobs/analysis/`: This directory contains the code that powers the [Green Jobs Explorer](https://green-jobs-19776304fc2f.herokuapp.com/occupations), our demo tool to explore and learn more about green jobs and skills.
+- `dap_prinz_green_jobs/analysis/`: This directory contains the analysis code that powers the [Green Jobs Explorer](https://green-jobs-19776304fc2f.herokuapp.com/occupations), our demo tool to explore and learn more about green jobs and skills.

 ## Green Jobs Explorer